aadegtyarev/wb-devices-wifi-mqtt/README.md

-# wb-mr6cv2-wifi-mqtt
+# wb-devices-wifi-mqtt
-WB-MR6C v.2 + ESP01 + ESPHome = Wi-Fi MQTT 6-Channel Relay
+ESPHome configuration files for working with Wiren Board devices